 Bacterial infection can range from minor, to severe.
 While it is not necessarily uncommon to have a small infection immediately following surgery, a severe infection may be the result of defective hernia mesh or a doctor’s mistakes.

 When defective mesh causes other relatively common complications, such as migration or perforation, the side effects can cause infection.
-For example, if your bowel is perforated by the mesh, the leaking intestinal fluid can cause severe infection which can be life-threatening.
+For example, if your bowel is perforated by the mesh, the leaking intestinal fluid can cause severe infection and abscesses – which can be life-threatening.
 This can occur unexpectedly years after your surgery.

 Rejection occurs because of the body’s natural desire to destroy a foreign body.
 The body’s reaction is to be expected.
 Doctors know this and are able to prescribe certain medications that help minimize the chances of rejection.

 Hernia recurrence is when your hernia returns after surgery.
 This can occur years after your first surgery because the device failed.
-Hernias can come back because the device migrated, was rejected, or was simply defective.
+Hernias can come back because the device migrated, was rejected, shrank, or was simply defective.
 The recurrence rate can be high for certain patients.

 Of course, if the device and surgery worked correctly, you would not be facing the same hernia again.
 If you face a recurrence of your hernia, a personal injury lawsuit may compensate you for your injuries.